Ccallahan-019/PSU-CoE-Rework/README.md

 REST vs GraphQL

-Anyone building a development project using the Storyblok CMS has to make a tough decision somewhere along the line: REST, or GraphQL?
+Any developer building a project using the Storyblok CMS (or most other headless CMS's, for that matter) has to make a tough decision somewhere along the line: REST, or GraphQL?
 On the surface, this might seem like a relatively easy choice.
 Both the Storyblok Content Delivery API and Management API are organized around REST, and most of Storyblok's documentation is written with this in mind.
 So, why deviate?
 - Single vs. Multiple Endpoints- A typical REST API usually requires data fetching from multiple different endpoints.
 This is inherently slower than GraphQL,